Opposition alliance 'INDIA' to hold next meet in Mumbai; coordination committee to be set up

 "If you will see history, you will find that nobody has been able to fight the idea of India.
 It's a fight between the idea of India and Narendra Modi," he added.

+Aam Aadmi Party (AAP) supremo and Delhi Chief Minister Arvind Kejriwal said the Opposition parties have joined hands to counter the spread of hatred in the country.
+"In the last 9 years, PM Modi could have done a lot of things but he destroyed all the sectors.
+We have gathered here not for ourselves but to save the country from hatred," he said.

+Trinamool Congress chief Mamata Banerjee said the meeting held today was "fruitful", and that "construction decision" related to the alliance will be taken in the days to come.
+"Today what we discussed, the outcome after this may be good for the people of this country," the West Bengal CM added.

-The parties that attended the Opposition meeting included Congress, RJD, JD(U), AAP, Shiv Sena (UBT), CPI, CPI(M), CPI(ML), NCP (Sharad Pawar), SP, DMK and IUML, among others.
+The parties that attended the Opposition meeting included Congress, RJD, JD(U), AAP, Shiv Sena (UBT), CPI, CPI(M), CPI(ML), NCP (Sharad Pawar), SP, DMK, NC, PDP, JMM and IUML, among others.

 Discover the latest business news, Sensex, and Nifty updates.
 Obtain Personal Finance insights, tax queries, and expert opinions on Moneycontrol or download the Moneycontrol App to stay updated!